 1. Check reviews and ratings

-Look for customer reviews and ratings before purchasing any aftermarket part.
-Websites like Amazon, AutoZone, and dedicated car forums are great places to read feedback from other buyers.
+Always search the Internet and seek customer reviews and ratings of any aftermarket part.
+Blogs such as Amazon, AutoZone, and car forums are excellent sites to read reviews of other customers.

 2. Stick to reputable brands